Vasilisalook/vasilisalook.github.io/_posts/2023-06-21-my-sixth-module.md

 For the first time during my studying process at the University of Essex, I failed an assignment.
 This occurred in this specific module where I had chosen the topic for the Literature Review: "Implementing Deep Learning tools and techniques to detect political misinformation on social media platforms."
 [Here is the outline paper containing the initial plan.](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/Literature%20Review%20Outline.docx)

-The tutor provided positive feedback for thr outline, emphasising the need to focus on a critical 'pros and cons' discussion with academic value, supported by citations throughout the Literature Review content.
+The tutor provided positive feedback for the outline, emphasising the need to focus on a critical 'pros and cons' discussion with academic value, supported by citations throughout the Literature Review content.

 From the outset, I recognised the necessity of reviewing a substantial amount of information sources in order to produce a profound and meaningful secondary research.
 I studied over 20 papers covering diverse topics, ranging from the meaning of propaganda and political misinformation to the accuracy of Geometric Deep Learning and practical examples of implementing AI tools.